 UI claimants and other job seekers are provided information about training and resources available to improve their skills and become more acquainted with other careers.
 Claimants served through the RESEA program receive a comprehensive orientation to services available and are referred to at least one service offered in the One-Stop Center.
-Potential claimants addressed through Rapid Response sessions are also notified of education and training opportunities in WIOA, Adult Education, DVR, and community colleges.
+Potential claimants addressed through Rapid Response sessions are also notified of education and training opportunities in WIOA, Adult Education, DVR, and the community college system.